-I have been banging on to everyone who will listen to me (and it’s a dwindling list) that the set lunch at Texture is one of London’s great lunchtime bargains.
-And it’s true that I no longer eat out almost every day and I no longer go out for lunch and dinner on the same day and I no longer eat everything I want to eat, whenever I want to eat it.
-Those were the days.
+I have been banging on to everyone who will listen to me that the set lunch at Texture is one of London’s great lunchtime fine dining bargains.
+For those of you who remember my eating glory days, life has changed.
+I no longer eat out almost every day and I no longer go out for lunch and dinner on the same day and I no longer eat everything I want to eat, whenever I want to eat it.

-For this constant denial, (for that is what it is) there is the reward of having dropped five clothes sizes and so whilst I am #smugface, it comes at a cost.
-There is no point at which I know I have cracked it on the eating front.
-I am a fat person trapped inside a slim body.
-I am restrained.
-I am controlled.
-I bore myself.
-I rarely eat what I want to eat.
+For this constant denial, (for that is what it is) there is the reward of having dropped five clothes sizes.
+I am a greedy fat person by genetics and nature, trapped inside a slim person’s body.
+I am now restrained.
+I am now controlled.
+I now bore myself.
 Except, that is, when I am at Texture.

-There is no way that I am not going to be eating the contents of the bowl of crispbreads.
-I am not really even listening to my lovely dining companion, Mr G, or the waitress who is trying to tell us about the yogurt dip that comes with them.
-I just want her to go so I can get started.
+It starts with the crispbreads.
+I am not really even listening to my dining companion, client S, or the waitress who is trying to tell us about the yogurt dip that comes with them.
+I just want her to go, so that I can get started.
 I don’t actually count the number of different crispbreads because that would be wasting time.

 - do a middle aged woman’s approximation of star jumps, every day;

 - think that all my Christmases had come at once;